Doorsfan/Individual-Turn-In-Project-Basics-of-Programming/src/README.md

     - Feed their animals (What kind of food is specified for each animal on an individual basis) [DONE]

     - Attempt to breed **ONE** set of animals.
 There is a 50% chanse that a new animal will be made from doing this (This requires the same type of animal and different genders on each animal).
+[DONE]

       In case a baby animal is made, the player can name the baby/babies.
 Each respective baby has a 50:50 chanse of being Male or Female.
+[DONE]

     - Sell one or more animals, the selling price is (BASE_RATE * HEALTH_VALUE) - The HEALTH_VALUE
     is tracked during the game - starting at 100 - and decays between rounds by 10-30 units of % [DONE]